bitcoin-core/docs/gitian-building.md

  ./gitian-build.py --detach-sign --no-commit -b $NAME $VERSION
 ```

-To speed up the build, use `-j 5 -m 5000` as the first arguments, where `5` is the number of CPU's you allocated to the VM plus one, and 5000 is a little bit less than then the MB's of RAM you allocated.
+To speed up the build, use `-j 5 -m 5000` as the first arguments, where `5` is the number of CPU cores you allocated to the VM plus one, and 5000 is a little bit less than then the MBs of RAM you allocated.

 If all went well, this produces a number of (uncommited) `.assert` files in the gitian.sigs repository.